eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Wallet Instance they are about to install will support the PID and the attestation(s) they wish to use.

-#### 6.5.3 Wallet Instance activation
+#### 6.5.3 Wallet Unit activation

-After its installation, a new EUDI Wallet Instance will need to be activated by the Wallet Provider.
-Activation has at least the following
+After installation of the Wallet Instane, the new EUDI Wallet Unit (which includes that Wallet Instance) will need to be activated by the Wallet Provider.
+Activation has at least the following purposes:
-purposes:

 1. The EUDI Wallet Provider requests data about the User's device from the EUDI Wallet Instance.
-This data may include the communication technologies supported by the device and the characteristics of the WSCD(s) used by the device to securely store cryptographic keys and data associated with the EUDI Wallet Instance and the attestations in that Wallet Instance.
+This data may include the communication technologies supported by the device and the characteristics of the WSCD(s) used by the device to securely store cryptographic keys and data associated with the Wallet Unit itself and with the attestations in that Wallet Unit.

-2. The EUDI Wallet Provider issues a Wallet Trust Evidence (WTE) to the Wallet Instance.
-The WTE is described in \[Topic 9\].
-The WTE has two main purposes:
+2. The EUDI Wallet Provider issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
+The WUA is described in \[Topic 9\].
+The WUA has three main purposes:

-    - It describes the capabilities and properties of the Wallet Instance, the User device and the WSCD(s).
-This allows a PID Provider or an Attestation Provider to verify that the Wallet Instance complies with the Provider's requirements and therefore is fit to receive a PID or an attestation from the Provider.
+    - It describes the capabilities and properties of the Wallet Unit, including the Wallet Instance, the User device and the WSCD(s).
+This allows a PID Provider or an Attestation Provider to verify that the Wallet Unit complies with the Provider's requirements and therefore is fit to receive a PID or an attestation from the Provider.

-    - Moreover, the WTE contains a WTE public key.
-During the issuance of a PID or an attestation (see [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-eudi-wallet-instance)), a PID Provider or Attestation Provider can use this public key to verify that the Wallet Instance is in possession of the corresponding private key.
-Moreover, at that time, the Wallet Instance will send another public key to the PID Provider or Attestation Provider.
+    - Moreover, the WUA contains a WUA public key.
+During the issuance of a PID or an attestation (see [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-eudi-wallet-instance)), a PID Provider or Attestation Provider can use this public key to verify that the Wallet Unit is in possession of the corresponding private key.
+Moreover, at that time, the Wallet Unit will send another public key to the PID Provider or Attestation Provider.
 The Provider will include this public key in the issued PID or attestation.
 By using a concept called public key